karpbe01/R-2.0-test-2/chapter1.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Data Visualization description : Storytelling with data attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:1f307d89b6
-## A really bad movie

-Have a look at the plot that showed up in the viewer to the right.
-Which type of movie has the worst rating assigned to it?
+## Types of Visualizations

+(A) The type of graph doesn’t matter.
+Colors, data, and shape are whatever you find easiest to view.
+Graphics can be intricate and only viewed on your screen.You can search for insights.

+(B) The type of graph needs to be carefully chosen.
+Selection of data, color, and shape needs to be carefully considered Scale needs to be appropriate.
+Key points need to be identified and made clear to your viewer

+We will focus on graphics that you intend to present to Others not for Yourself.
+Please Select which one is correct

 *** =instructions
-- Adventure
-- Action
-- Animation
+- A
-- Comedy
+- B

 *** =hint
-Have a look at the plot.
+Have a look at the plots.
 Which color does the point with the lowest rating have?

 *** =pre_exercise_code
 ```{r}